Skip to main content

 • And we've hidden the vehicle's location to users when the vehicle is on a break

-This photo shows a before and after of the in trip page, where the "see vehicle on map in X min" badge is removed
+Before and after comparison of the waiting for driver screen: the 'see vehicle on map in X min' badge has been removed

 Add Favourites from the Search Screen